msamylea/llm_factory/README.md

 Got tired of always having to change url / chat formats for various LLM providers (OpenAI, HuggingFace, Ollama), so created classes to more easily use them in my apps.
 APIKeyManager uses load_dotenv() so you need to have python-dotenv installed and an .env file created with your api_keys

+#_Note:_
+_The HuggingFace models are setup to use the HuggingFace Pro inference type, since that is what I use.
+You can change this as needed if you want to use InferenceClient.
+See SDXL for a reference for InferenceClientm but use text_generation instead of text_to_image._

 ## Sample Usage:

 ```python